One day of Naval History and Wine in Fredericksburg, Texas

 Lost Draw Winery

-I visited Lost Draw’s tasting room at the invitation of the local Convention and Visitor’s Bureau.
-I must say, it was a great choice for my all too brief visit to Fredericksburg.
+I visited Lost Draw’s tasting room at the invitation of the local Convention and Visitors Bureau.
+I must say, it was a great choice for my all-too-brief visit to Fredericksburg.
 Texas wines are known for their unique flavor profiles.
-Lost Draw’s winemaker, Andy Timmons, is the second largest grape growers in the state and largest grape supplier to vineyards in the state.
+Lost Draw’s winemaker, Andy Timmons, is the second largest grape grower in the state and the largest grape supplier to vineyards in the state.

 And Lost Draw serves up some fine vintages.
-They are the largest grower of Mourverde in the state.
+They are the largest grower of Mourvedre in the state.
 Their Tempranillo is very popular in the tasting room.

 WINE TASTING